Chinese tourists are the biggest spenders in the world!

 Chinese tourists represent a huge market.
 They are the biggest spenders and like shopping during their stay.
 Moreover, we have noticed a new trend in China, company bosses who organize trips abroad with their employees (read the full article here).
 Thus, this type of trip is a huge issue for foreign countries.
 It is important to welcome them because a group of Chinese tourists represent a great opportunity for the countries that host them.
 Chinese happy with their stay can later share their experience on social networks and this will allow other Chinese to travel too.

-Do you want to know how to attract Chinese tourism?
-You can read this article.
+Do you want to know how to attract Chinese tourists?

 Follow our latest news at Chinese tourist agency